The-Network-Crew/TNC-Toolbox-for-WordPress/tnc-toolbox/readme.txt

 With a heavy focus on the Apache + NGINX as Reverse Caching Proxy web stack, the plugin aims to help with Website Management, Performance and Security.

-We plan to add further features as clients & the community request it.
-Let us know on GitHub!

 **At the moment, TNC Toolbox:**

 - allows you to enable, disable and purge the NGINX User Cache